siia-fisd/altdata-council/README.md

 The primary goals of establishing alternative data standards is to:

 * lower cost for the benefit of end clients
-* facilite growth of the industry
+* facilitate growth of the industry
 * drive adoption of alternative data in the investment process

 Specifically this will be achieved by: